Specializing in Canine and Feline Neurology and Neurosurgery for over 35 years

 Yes.
 Many non-neurological conditions can have signs that are similar to neurological signs.
 In order to verify that it is indeed a neurological problem, it is best for your veterinarian to examine your pet prior to scheduling an appointment at the Veterinary Neurological Center.

-TESTING & TREATMENT QUESTIONS
+TESTING AND TREATMENT QUESTIONS

 Routine anesthesia is generally safe but there is always an inherent risk when patients are administered general anesthesia.
 However, this risk can be significantly reduced.
 Prior to anesthesia the doctors at the Veterinary Neurological Center perform a thorough physical examination and review the patient's history and bloodwork for signs of systemic problems that could possibly lead to anesthetic complications.
 If a particular problem warrants further investigation, the procedure could be rescheduled until a systemic problem (or possibility of one) is resolved.
 Also, the doctors and technicians at the Veterinary Neurological Center are skilled in anesthesia monitoring and take great care in every patient anesthetized.